← All Blogs

 Primary Beneficiary: Environment

 Keep Vietnam Clean & Green is a Vietnamese NGO focused on tackling Vietnam's growing litter crisis.
 Through hands-on clean-up drives, educational outreach, and sustainability workshops, KVCG promotes environmental responsibility from classrooms to communities.
-As one of the most active non-governmental organizations in Vietnam working in environmental advocacy, they’ve mobilized thousands of volunteers to build a cleaner, greener future.
+It also provides impactful opportunities for individuals looking to volunteer in Vietnam, engaging them directly in grassroots environmental action.

-2. MANTA Sail Training Centre
+2. MANTA Sail Training Center

 Focus Area(s): Environmental Sustainability